 Italian minestrone soup is a classic soup of Italy that is made up of whatever vegetables are in season.
-There are so many variations of this classic Italian soup based on season and the different regions of Italy.
-This Italian minestrone recipe is my end of Summer and beginning of Fall version which uses vegetables from both seasons and it is so full of flavor.
+There are so many variations of this quick vegetable soup based on season and the different regions of Italy.
+This Italian minestrone soup recipe is my end of Summer and beginning of Fall version which uses vegetables from both seasons and it is so full of flavor.

-This Italian minestrone is a simple recipe that is based on layers of flavor.
-The vegetables that are used in this recipe can be substituted for whatever vegetables you have on hand or are in season.
+This Italian minestrone soup is a simple and easy vegetable soup recipe that is based on layers of flavor.
+The vegetables that are used in this Italian minestrone recipe can be substituted with whatever vegetables you have on hand or are in season.